sal55/langs/MLang/readme.md

 ## M/Q Languages

-These are my private languages:
+These are my private languages as of 2022:

 **M** My systems programming language